Tomeriko96/WODs/README.md

 4. **Submit a pull request** - Describe your new WOD idea in the PR
 5. **Be creative** - Original workout names and creative combinations are encouraged!

+### Contribute to the App

+Pull requests for UI/UX improvements, bug fixes, or new features are welcome!
+Please keep logic, UI, and configuration in their respective modules as described above.

+---
 ## 📝 License

 This repository is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE).
 You are free to use, share, and adapt these workout ideas with proper attribution.